playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/plane-detection.md

 Each XrPlane has its points (in local space) and orientation, that can be used to construct a visual mesh.
 The list of points represents the vertices of a polygon perimeter.

-An `xrPlane.orientation` provides information if a plane is vertical, horizontal or anything else.
+An `xrPlane.orientation` provides information as to whether a plane is vertical, horizontal or anything else.

 An example below creates a visual mesh for each XrPlane and adds it to the scene root: